 As far as the packaging, I definitely do not recommend using the attached sponge.
 It is very hard and does not blend the foundation well on my skin.
 Instead I screw the top off and use the squeeze-out applicator.
 The foundation itself is decent quality.
-It matches my skin tone pretty well (I am using the shade Natural Beige) but I have found that it doesn't blend well into my hair line, so I have to be careful not to use too much or it will appear cakey.
+I have the shade called Natural Beige, and I find that it looks a little bit orange-y on my skin.
+I have also found that it doesn't blend well into my hair line, so I have to be careful not to use too much or it will appear cakey.
 I like that it is SPF 15, unlike a lot of other foundations.
 It is ridiculously overpriced for the quality.
 I think the Wet 'n' Wild Coverall cream foundation is even better than this one, and it only costs $2-4 dollars at the drugstore.
-This foundation costed $11 at CVS and if it weren't for the price I might repurchase it.
+This foundation costed $11 at CVS, which I don't think is worth it.

 Okay, FIRST of all do NOT use the sponge on top.
 It serves no purpose and will only ruin your opinion on this product.
 The packaging is the worst of worst, but what's inside is worth it.
 This foundation is the best drugstore I've come across.
 I used Clinique Acne Solutions before switching to this (it was the price mainly.)
 I have to say that I wouldn't go back either.
 Yes, this foundation is a little thick and it does set quickly.
 It doesn't come in a lot of shades, but I've found that as long as you don't cake it on that you can still look natural.
 I have very oily skin and have found that it works best without a primer (and I've used the best: Too Faced Primed and Poreless).
 Honestly, I don't think it will help with oil or acne, but it has great coverage for any blemishes so it's not a total loss.
 I've been using it for about 6 months now.
 Other than the packaging I don't think it has any downfalls that every other single foundation doesn't also have problems with.